Long term deposits are investments with the Belgian Debt Agency for a period of more than 1 year at a previously known interest rate.

 - the amount;

 - the interest rate;

 - the annual payment date of the interest;

 - the account number for the payment of interest and the repayment of the capital.

 Capital invested long term is compensated by an interest rate which depends on the total term agreed upon.
 The amount of the interest is calculated and applied to the invested capital.
 The basis of calculation for this annual interest is Actual/Actual.
 The interest amount is paid annually on the same day as the final maturity date.

 In the event that the term does not include an exact number of years, it is advisable to curtail the calculation period for the first interest payment.

 Before the maturity date, the client may partially or fully terminate its long term deposit.
-In this case, the Treasury repays an amount equal to the sum of the following three elements:
+In this case, the Agency repays an amount equal to the sum of the following three elements:

 - the capital to be repaid;

 - the interest accrued on the capital to be repaid, on the basis of an Actual/Actual calculation;